Tips for picking the right car for driving in Scotland

 The best drives in Scotland are at your fingertips when you pick the right car for the adventure.
 If you have ever considered driving around England, Scotland, or Wales, then you need to do a little bit of planning before you set off on your epic road trip.

-I should know, I have driven through the highlands of Scotland and finding the right vehicle for your trip is paramount.
+I should know, I have driven through the highlands of Scotland, and finding the right vehicle for the best drives in Scotland is paramount to your epic road trip.
 Use my travel tips below for help picking the right car for driving in Scotland for your next adventure.

 Picking the right car for driving in Scotland

 The scenic drives in Scotland are some of the best in the world.
-Whether you head up into the mountain passes of the Scottish Highlands, out to the Isles, or along either of the stunning coasts, you need to be comfortable in your car.
+Whether you head up into the mountain passes of the Scottish Highlands, out to the Isles, or along with either of the stunning coasts, you need to be comfortable in your car.

-Especially if you go for one of the caravans with a mini-kitchen and bathroom/shower area.
-That way you are fully self-contained and don’t have to worry about picking the wrong place to stay late at night.
+Especially if you go for one of the caravans with a mini-kitchen and bathroom/shower area, that way, you are fully self-contained and don’t have to worry about picking the wrong place to stay late at night.

-You might just want to consider checking out the Caravan Club to make sure you have the right insurance before you hit the road.
+You might want to consider checking out the Caravan Club to make sure you have the right insurance before you hit the road.